 Low or no voltage output?
 Check for shading, dirt, or broken wires.

-If readings are below 15V (for 12V systems) at midday, clean panels and inspect junction box.
+If readings are abnormally low at midday for your system design, clean panels and inspect the junction box and connectors.

 LED Light Troubleshooting

-Dim or dead lights usually point to wiring or controller faults.
+Dim or dead lights usually point to wiring, driver, or controller faults.

 Battery Troubleshooting

-Batteries fail quietly — low charge or no output are common signs.
+Batteries fail quietly — low charge or protection shutdown are common signs.

-Measure voltage under sunlight.
-If solar voltage > battery voltage but charging doesn’t occur, controller might be faulty.
+If solar voltage is present but charging doesn’t occur, the controller or the charging path may be faulty.

 Snippet Tip: